25 Useful iPhone Widgets You Should Use in 2024

 13. Google News

 Do you like to keep an eye on the latest happenings to keep yourself updated with everything that matters to you?
-If the answer is yes, why not add one of the best news apps on iPhone to the Today View so that you can track all the breaking news with the utmost ease.
+If the answer is yes, why not add one of the best news apps on iPhone to the Today View so that you can track all the breaking news with the utmost ease?

-new Google News widget
+Gogle News iphone widget

 Boasting a diverse set of credible publishers, it’s the sort of platform where you can read stories from several topics including technology, politics, sports, entertainment, business, and more.
 Better still, it’s available for free and supports several languages.